shamima559/backup_code_repo/README.md

 # This repository is for the backup purpose of the solutions to the problem which I solved from various online platforms.

-The Online Platforms, form which I have solved problems, are-
+The Online Platforms, form which I have solved problems, are -
 - [Atcoder](https://atcoder.jp/)
 - [CODECHEF](https://www.codechef.com/)
 - [Codeforces](https://codeforces.com/)